Key Points

 Projects geared for breakthrough improvement will require greater knowledge and the ability to commit to a longer duration.
 Be selective in who you choose as team members.

-Your leadership must be committed to support the efforts of the team and the concept of a longer more complex project.
-Don’t let their impatience detract from the longer term goal of achieving substantial levels of improvement.
+Your leadership must be committed to supporting the team’s efforts and the concept of a longer, more complex project.
+Don’t let their impatience detract from the longer-term goal of achieving substantial improvement.

 A culture of continuous improvement will engage and empower people to make continuous and incremental improvements in their process.

 At times, you will want to achieve more significant improvements.
-Breakthrough improvement will result in improvement levels in excess of 70%.
-But, keep in mind these types of projects will require more time and resources and carry a greater risk.
+Breakthrough improvement will result in improvement levels of over 70%.
+But, remember these types of projects will require more time and resources and carry a greater risk.

 An organization with a culture of change and improvement will have a balance of both incremental and breakthrough projects.